Dave Zirin: Career

 Zirin was the host of the Edge of Sports Podcast, hosted by the Slate/Panoply network.
 He also co-hosted "The Collision: Where Sports and Politics Collide on Pacifica Radio" with former NBA player Etan Thomas.
 Zirin is a contributor to The Nation, and has been a columnist for SLAM Magazine, and The Progressive.
 He has been a guest on ESPN's Outside The Lines and Democracy Now!.

 His first book, What’s My Name, Fool?
 Sports and Resistance in the United States (Haymarket Books) has entered its third printing.

 Zirin has published Welcome to the Terrordome: The Pain, Politics, and Promise of Sports, and A People’s History of Sports in the United States, a sports-related volume in the manner of Howard Zinn's A People's History of the United States series for The New Press.
 In addition to “What’s My Name, Fool?”, he has also published “The Muhammad Ali Handbook” for MQ Publications.
-Zirin is also the published children’s book author of “My Name is Erica Montoya de la Cruz” (RC Owen).
+Zirin is also the published children's book author of “My Name is Erica Montoya de la Cruz” (RC Owen).
 "A People's History of Sports" forms the basis of a documentary co-written and narrated by Zirin called Not Just A Game: Power, Politics and American Sports, produced by the Media Education Foundation.

 Zirin is the co-author with John Carlos of The John Carlos Story: The Sports Moment That Changed the World (Haymarket Books, 2011).

 He writes a blog named Edge of Sports: the weekly sports column by Dave Zirin.

 Political views

-Zirin has repeatedly called for sports boycotts of certain teams, states, or nations for political reasons.
+Zirin has repeatedly called for boycotts of certain teams, states, or nations for political reasons.